 “You’re much more likely to understand what it is you’ve just bought and how to make the most of it, and you’re much more likely to make another purchase,” Janis explained.

 Jonathan explained that the type of customer Cooksongold had to retain during the pandemic was different, and so their strategy for retaining customers had to be adjusted.

 “We saw a drop on the B2B side of our business,” Jonathan said, “However, on the plus side, we had lots of people stuck at home willing to try jewelry-making for the first time.”

-He then explained that they had to try out different means of retaining those in the hobbyist market, including a specific type of triggered emails.
+He then explained that they had to try out different means of retaining those new customers in the hobbyist market, including a specific type of triggered emails.

 “Often when you’re selling to businesses in our industry, they’re quite loyal.
 But the hobbyist market tends to be more transient and willing to shop around,” Jonathan said, “The main tactic we have started trying in the last year is post-purchase emails.”

-A huge thanks to Jonathan, Janis and Lauren for joining us at Fresh Fest and sharing their insights into customer retention.
+A huge thanks to Jonathan, Janis and Lauren for joining us at Fresh Fest and sharing their insights into their retention marketing strategy.